 I heard the equipment was first used on the International Space Station…

 No, it wasn’t.
 It is a shiny brewery crafted from Sheffield steel in a little town in Eastern Hungary.
-It’s a 10hl brewhouse.
-We double brew a lot of our beers into 20hl fermenters.
-We have 10 of those.
-There are 3 10hl fermenters for seasonal and experimental batches.
-The brewery space in Battersea is limited, but there’s just enough space for a small amount of expansion in 2017.
+We recently upgraded to a 20hl brewhouse in December 2017.
+We double brew a lot of our beers into 40hl & 60hl fermenters.
+We currently have 2 of each of those.
+There are 10 20hl fermenters for core beers, seasonal, and experimental batches.
+The brewery space in Battersea is limited, but there’s just enough space for an additional small amount of expansion in 2018/2019.